manifoldmarkets/manifold/docs/docs/api.md

 ## Fees

 - A non-refundable transaction fee of $M0.25 will be levied on any bet, sell, or limit order placed through the API, or by any account marked as a bot.
+Note that the "fees" property of the returned bet object will currently always show 0 fees, even though a fee was levied.
 - Comments placed through the API will incur a $M1 transaction fee.

 ## Trade history dumps